Diversification quotients based on VaR and ES: Introduction

+This paper is an extension of \cite{HLW22} in which an axiomatic framework of diversification indices is proposed and general properties of DQ are studied.
+As a new concept of diversification index, studying properties such as explicit formulas and limiting behavior of DQ under specific risk measures and special risk models will help us to better understand and use DQ in risk management applications.
+In addition, the advantages of DQ and the connection between DQ and DR are clearer under the elliptical and MRV models, revealing many attractive features of choosing DQ instead of DR to quantify diversification risk, especially for tail heaviness and common shocks.

 The paper is organized as follows.
 In Section \ref{sec:2}, the definition of DQ and some preliminaries on risk measures are collected.
-In Section \ref{VaR-ES}, we study general properties for DQ based on VaR and ES.
+In Section \ref{VaR-ES}, we study general properties for DQs based on VaR and ES.
 Since DQs based on VaR and ES have natural ranges of $[0, n]$ and $[0, 1]$, respectively, some special dependence structures of the portfolio that correspond to the special values of $0$, $1$, and $n$ are constructed with clear interpretation for values in between (Theorem \ref{th:var-01n}).
+In Section \ref{large-port}, we focus on DQ for large portfolios.
+By the Law of Large Numbers, we show that DQs based VaR and ES for a portfolio with independent components tend to 0 as the number of assets in the portfolio increases to infinity (Theorem \ref{pro:ind}).
+The limits for DQs based on VaR and ES for portfolios with exchangeable components do not necessarily tend to 0.
+We show that the upper bound for the limit decreases in the bivariate correlation coefficient.
+(Proposition \ref{prop:exchangeable}).
 In Section \ref{sec:4}, DQ is applied to elliptical models; explicit formulas and the limiting behavior of DQs based on VaR and ES are available (Proposition \ref{prop:comp_Dvar} and Theorem \ref{thm:MRV}).
-Moreover, we present several numerical results for the two most important elliptical distributions used in finance and insurance, namely the multivariate normal distribution and the multivariate t-distribution, and show that DQ can properly capture tail heaviness As a popular tool for modeling heavy-tailed phenomena, MRV models for DQ are studied in Section \ref{sec:MRV}.
+Moreover, we present several numerical results for the two most important elliptical distributions used in finance and insurance, namely the multivariate normal distribution and the multivariate t-distribution, and show that DQ can properly capture tail heaviness.
+As a popular tool for modeling heavy-tailed phenomena, MRV models for DQ are studied in Section \ref{sec:MRV}.
 Furthermore, we generalize the results to the optimal portfolio selection problem in Section \ref{sec:5}.
-Under elliptical models, the optimization problem can boil down to a well studied problem (see e.g., \cite{CC08}) and a limiting result in MRV models is also derived (Theorem \ref{th:opt_elli} and Proposition \ref{prop:lim}).
+Under elliptical models, the optimization problem can boil down to a well-studied problem (see e.g., \cite{CC08}) and a limiting result in MRV models is also derived (Theorem \ref{th:opt_elli} and Proposition \ref{prop:lim}).
 We conclude the paper in Section \ref{sec:6}.